backmesh/site/docs/intro.md

 # Introduction

-Securely call LLM APIs directly from your mobile or web app using **any LLM SDK** without exposing private API keys.
+Securely call APIs directly from your mobile or web app using **any SDK** without exposing private API keys.
 Only 2 changes needed in your app:
-1. Replace the LLM API URL with the Backmesh Gatekeeper URL.
+1. Replace the API URL with the Backmesh Gatekeeper URL.
-2. Replace the LLM private key with the authenticated user's JWT.
+2. Replace the private key with the authenticated user's JWT.

 ```js title="openai.ts"
 import OpenAI from "openai";